-- All educators and Team members will always follow the instructions of the relevant emergency services and/or building management - Contact the General Manager, Portfolio Manager and/or relevant State Support Office to advise of the emergency

-- The General Manager or Portfolio Manager will provide support and guidance through the emergency and assist to liaise with the correct people to rectify the emergency promptly - Communication with families is important and can be done through emails, or the State Support Office can set up an SMS alert to all families - After the emergency, the Regulatory Authority must be contacted within 24 hours. - In most cases the Nominated Supervisor with assume the role of Area Warden (Room Leaders) or Wardens (All other team members) - Lifts should not be used during an evacuation rehearsal or emergency unless authorised by Queensland Fire & Emergency Services (QLD Specific).
+- All educators and Team members will always follow the instructions of the relevant emergency services and/or building management - If required contact the General Manager, Portfolio Manager and/or relevant State Support Office to advise of the emergency - The General Manager or Portfolio Manager will provide support and guidance through the emergency and assist to liaise with the correct people to rectify the emergency promptly - Communication with families is important and can be done through emails, or the State Support Office can set up an SMS alert to all families - After the emergency, the Regulatory Authority must be contacted within 24 hours. - Lifts should not be used during an evacuation drill or emergency unless authorised by Queensland Fire & Emergency Services (QLD Specific).